FIFA World Cup 2026 Live: Apps to Watch

 In addition to these options, FIFA+ works as an important support hub.

-It does not replace regional broadcasts, but it gathers official content, behind-the-scenes material, interviews, and institutional information about the FIFA World Cup 2026.
+It does not replace regional broadcasts, but it gathers official content, behind the scenes material, interviews, and institutional information about the FIFA World Cup 2026.

 Participating Countries in the 2026 Edition